phillipdavidstearns/changemac/README.md

 sudo changemac <interface> <MAC address>
 ```

+Note: Not all MAC addresses are valid.
+If you try to manually set an invalid MAC address, the script will fail and exit after 10 tries.

 If you mess up, the script will generally tell you where you went wrong and exit without doing anything.

 Enjoy!